Can Bartell store closures relieve some of Rite Aid headaches?

 Meanwhile, the top two pharmacy giants CVS and Walgreens are valued at $88 billion and $25 billion, respectively.
 It’s difficult for Rite Aid to operate at a smaller scale because the bigger players can get exclusive contracts and better supplier deals, Motley Fool analyst Travis Hoium said.

-“You just end up playing catch up unless you have some major differentiator.
+“You just end up playing catch-up unless you have some major differentiator.
 And in this business there’s just not a lot of differentiation.
 Most of it’s about scale,” Hoium said.

 Bartell acquisition